 For reasons I won’t burden you with, I soon descended into a most difficult mood.
 The scenery quickly gave way to a mixture of pretty green farmland, seemingly endless desolate rolling hills of sage brush, scrub oak and cold temperatures, and one jaunt through a lush valley surrounded by picuturesque peaks.

 I saw a sign indicating that Butch Cassidy’s childhood home was coming up.
 I pulled over to check it out.
 It was typical of many other late 19th century log cabins that have been preserved – restored pioneer era furniture, some period clothing laying out, and a wall of plexiglass separating the display from the public.
 Fascinating, nonetheless, to be walking the same ground that such a notorious character grew up on.
-I took a few photos and then
+I took a few photos and then [ppp_patron_only level=”5″ silent=”no”]wandered into the back yard (which was just free growing grass and weeds among some large old trees).
+I felt the urge to pee.

 I finally made it to my motel in Hatch, Utah.
 I dismounted, walked into the cafe / convenience store / motel lobby and checked in.